-43 Paul says one thing in 1 Cor 1:14 but retracts it in v.
-16. He is thinking out loud, and his secretary wrote it down, and rather than delete the incorrect statement, Paul added a correction.
+73 Paul says one thing in 1 Cor 1:14 but retracts it in verse 16.
+He is thinking out loud, and his secretary wrote it down, and rather than delete the incorrect statement, Paul added a correction.
 It would be a mistake for us to focus on the first statement and not on the correction.

-44 Scholars have made a variety of suggestions, such as 1) angels attend worship meetings and are sensitive to misbehavior in the worship service, 2) some angels are sexually attracted to women and the head coverings keep the angels in line, 3) the head covering is a sign that woman has authority over angels, or 4) angels are an example of beings who refused to submit to their place in creation.
+74 Scholars have made a variety of suggestions, such as 1) angels attend worship meetings and are sensitive to misbehavior in the worship service, 2) some angels are sexually attracted to women and the head coverings keep the angels in line, 3) the head covering is a sign that woman has authority over angels, or 4) angels are an example of beings who refused to submit to their place in creation.
 The Corinthians might have known what Paul meant, but we do not.
+An ESV footnote suggests another meaning for angelos: "Or messengers, that is, people